sajalbaral/odin-recipes/README.md

 # odin-recipes

-A basic recipe website using html for the odin project.
+A basic recipe website using html and css for the odin project.

 This project will help me demonstrate the follow HTML and terminal skills:

-1. Use of proper HTML tags
+1. Use of proper HTML elements + tags
-2. Creating multiple relative links
+2. Creating links to pages within my own website (relative links) and displaying imgages
-3. Creating a list (ordered or unordered)
+3. Creating lists (ordered + unordered)
-4. Using an image
-5. Using terminal to add and commit changes throughout the project
+5. Using terminal to pull, add, commit, and push code
-6. Using terminal to push changes to main branch
+6. Using CSS selectors
+7. Grouping + chaining selectors
+8. Specificity of selectors
+9. Box model
+10. Flexbox